2.3. Installing from a Live CD / USB

 Remember that the existing swap partition will be automatically used by the Live installer without any prompting on your part.

 Salix comes with three different installation modes.
-The Full installation mode includes a range of useful applications one could need on a daily basis while following the "one application per task" rationale, while the Basic Mode provides a user with a graphical desktop environment, a web browser and Gslapt package manager (see Section 3.1.1, “Gslapt”).
+The Full installation mode includes a range of useful applications one could need on a daily basis while following the "one application per task" rationale, while the Basic Mode provides a user with a graphical desktop environment, a web browser and Gslapt package manager (see

 This is ideal for advanced users who would like to have the basic desktop environment installed first, and then to add their own choice of applications.
 The Core Mode installs the minimum software essential for a console system to start (i.e. a graphical environment is not provided).
 This is ideal if you are an experienced user and love to customise your installation for any specific purpose, such as a web server, file server and so on.

-Once the installation process is completed, you will be given the choice to launch Lilo Setup to configure your LILO bootloader (see Section 3.3.7, “Lilo Setup”).
+Section 3.3.7, “Lilo Setup”).
 Most of the time this is what you will want to do although occasionally, it might be preferable not to, for example if you want to use Grub instead or if you want to simply incorporate Salix into an existing bootloader configuration from another distribution in a multiple boot setup.

 Lilo Setup is also very easy to use.
 Contextual help triggered by the position of the mouse will also be displayed above the application and will guide you every step of the way.